llvm/circt/docs/RationaleFIRRTL.md

 ## Symbols and Inner Symbols

 Symbols and Inner Symbols are documented in the [symbol rationale](RationaleSymbols.md).
-This section documents how symbols are used, their interaction with don't touch, and the semantics imposed by them.
+This section documents how symbols are used, their interaction with "Don't Touch", and the semantics imposed by them.

 Public Symbols indicate there are uses of an entity outside the analysis scope of the compiler.
 This requires the entity be preserved in such a way as